chrisbodger/VeinCam/docs/CONOPS.md

 The VeinCam is based on the [Venenfinder project](https://hackaday.io/project/26158-assistance-system-for-vein-detection) submitted during the 2017 HackADay event.
 The goal was to create an affordable device that produces a clear image of a suitable vein for superficial venous puncture, a procedure that is a requirement for patient blood testing and the delivery of external drug administration.
 However the goal of this project is to extend the customer base to educators and students while maintaining affordability and accessibility.

 ### Value Proposition
 Our VeinCam device will help students better understand venous sites by augmenting visualisation of upper limb veins.
 It will provide students with a better understanding of venous sites around the body compared to an image or model.
+The VeinCam is not intended for use as a medical device.
 ### Project Scope
 The project aims to greatly extend and refine what was achieved in the Venenfinder HackADay project; automating and adding to some of the functionality while remaining cost effective.